Microservices vs Monoliths Part 5: Common Pitfalls and How to Avoid Them

 December 18, 2025

 This is Part 5, the final installment in our series on microservices versus monoliths.
 We've covered motivations (Part 1), business drivers (Part 2), technical considerations (Part 3), and a practical framework (Part 4).
-Now we'll examine the common pitfalls that trap even experienced teams.
+Now we'll examine the common pitfalls that trap even experienced teams — and more importantly, we'll discuss how to recognize and avoid them before they become expensive mistakes.

 Distributed Monoliths

-One of the most painful architectural patterns I encounter is the "distributed monolith" — a system broken into separate services that remain tightly coupled and, of course, must be deployed together.
+One of the most painful architectural patterns we encounter is the "distributed monolith" — a system broken into separate services that remain tightly coupled and, of course, must be deployed together.
 This combines the operational complexity of microservices with the change coordination challenges of monoliths.
+You end up paying the full cost of both approaches while receiving benefits from neither.

 The signs of a distributed monolith: